interstar/cardigan-bay/bedrock/gettingstarted.md

 The default markup is [Markdown](https://daringfireball.net/projects/markdown/syntax)

-However Cardigan Bay tweaks it in the following ways :
+However CardiganBay tweaks it in the following ways :

 Pages are a sequence of sections called "cards".
 The four horizontal dashes markup (ie. -<!-->-<!-->-<!-->-) on a line by themselves, has been re-purposed as the "card separator".